IDAES/idaes-ext/doc/build.md

 # Building IDAES Binaries

 The build scripts are not intended for general use.
-Most builds are done using Docker containers.
-IDAES users do not generally build IDAES binaries.
+IDAES users do not generally need to build IDAES binaries.

-## Linux

-### Building

-Install docker desktop.

-Copy the idaes-ext repo.

-Build the docker build and test platforms.
-The x86_64 Linux test images are also built on DockerHub for use in GitHub actions.
-To build the images just go to the to either test-platform or build-platform in the docker directory then run the build.sh (e.g. sh build.sh ubuntu1804) script with the flavor (OS of distro) to build.
-The available flavors are the subdirectories.
-After running the build script, a docker image should be available to build or test binaries.

-If you want to compile with the HSL, put your coinhsl.zip file in the ./docker/build-extensions/extras directory.
-If the HSL file is not available the solvers will be built without it.

-In the build-extensions directory run the build.sh script with the flavor to build and the architecture {x86_64, aarch64} (e.g. sh build.sh ubuntu1804 aarch64).
-After the build is complete tar files will be available in the ``tarballs`` subdirectory.

-### Testing

-Remove old builds from the test release on GitHub in the idaes-ext repo.
-The test containers will pull binaries from GitHub.

-Trigger the GitHub actions tests or run the docker Linux test script with the name of the platform to test.

-## Windows

-### Building

-On a Windows machine, install Docker Desktop.
-Make sure docker is in Windows mode.
-Use MSYS2 or the Git bash shell to run the build script in ./docker/build-platform to create a windows build image (i.e. sh bash.sh windows).

-Add coinhsl.zip to ./docker/build-extensions/extras if desired.
-Run the build.ps1
-powershell script with the OS and arch names (i.e. build.ps1 windows x86_64).
-The tarballs for the binaries will be in the tarballs directory.

-### Testing

-Remove old builds from the test release on GitHub in the idaes-ext repo.
-The test containers will pull binaries from GitHub.

-Trigger the GitHub actions Windows test.
+Aside from macOS the Linux and Windows builds use Docker, and I'll assume we are using Docker Desktop.
+The Linux ARM64 builds are done on macOS with Docker.
+Since Windows Docker containers require Windows, the x86_64 builds for Linux and Windows are done on Windows.

-## macOS
+## Build Environments

-To build the IDAES binary extensions on macOS follow the rough steps below.

-### Preliminary Setup
+### Docker

-1. Install Xcode
+1. Install Docker Desktop.
+2. Get the docker files from https://github.com/IDAES/idaes-ext/tree/main/docker
+3. Go to the build-platform directory.
+4. From the shell run `docker build -t idaes-ext-{flavor}-build .` in the flavor directory.
+Replace `{flavor}` with the platform (el7, el8, ubuntu1804, ubuntu2004,
+  ubuntu2204, or windows).
+On ARM64 there is no el7 or windows.
+5. Usually testing is done by GitHub actions and the testing inages are built on DockerHub, but ARM64 is not supported.
+If you need to build testing containers, go to the test-platform directory and run `docker build -t idaes-ext-{flavor}-test .` in the directory for the platform to build.

+### macOS

-2. Install the Xcode command line tools
+1. Install the Xcode command line tools
-3. Install cmake (cmake.org), and set it up to run from the command line
+2. Install cmake (cmake.org), and set it up to run from the command line
-4. Install homebrew
+3. Install homebrew and a few things:
   * brew install gcc
   * brew install pkgconfig
   * brew install boost
   * brew install bash

-### Build PETSc

 You only need to rebuild PETSc when you want to update to a new version.
-A recommended location for this is $HOME/SRC.
+A recommended location for this is $HOME/src.
 For now, we compile without MPI, as we currently aren't aiming to do super computing.

 1. download https://petsc.org/release/download/